 - Do not leave the scene of the crash.
 Wait for law enforcement and medical personnel to arrive and assess your injuries.

-- Try to get names and contact information of any witnesses who may have seen what happened.
+- Try to get names and contact information of any witnesses who might have seen what happened.

-- Do NOT make any statements to anyone other then the investigating police officers.
+- Do NOT make any statements to anyone other than the investigating police officers.
 Never speak to an insurance company or other drivers involved without first consulting a skilled personal injury attorney.